bow-swift/bow/docs/docs/quick-start/getting-started/README.md

-// nef:begin:header
-/*
+---
 layout: docs
 title: Getting started
- */
-// nef:end
-/*:
+permalink: /docs/quick-start/getting-started/
+---

 # Getting started

  Bow is available using CocoaPods, Carthage and Swift Package Manager.

 ## CocoaPods

  You can consume each Bow module as a separate pod.
 You can add these lines to your Podfile at your convenience: